thecppzoo/thecppzoo.github.io/wishes-for-the-standard.md

     }
 };

+// Because the function will be a public symbol,
-int doubleDynamic(Polymorphic &p) { return p.p1() + p.p2(); }
+// the compiler will generate the assembler for the expression int doubleDynamic(Polymorphic &p) { return p.p1() + p.p2(); }
-int alsoDoubleDynamic(Polymorphic &p) { return p.callBoth(); }
+// Shows there is no difference with the above int alsoDoubleDynamic(Polymorphic &p) { return p.callBoth(); }

 #include <vector>

+// Precondition that can not be expressed: the dynamic type of the
+// pointers will always be of exactly the same derived type of Polymorphic.
-int wholeArray(std::vector<Polymorphic *> &collection) {
+// Thus, the invocations of p1 and p2 will be through dynamic dispatch int wholeArray(std::vector<Polymorphic *> &collection) {
     auto a = 0;

     for(auto p: collection) { a += p->p1() + p->p2(); }
     return a;
 }

+// The precondition of the elements of the same type can now
+// be expressed by using the first element as a model for i1, i2
-int wholeArraySingleDynamic(std::vector<Polymorphic *> &collection) {
+// thus, this generates static dispatch int wholeArraySingleDynamic(std::vector<Polymorphic *> &collection) {
     auto a = 0;
     if(collection.empty()) { return a; }